Frequently Asked Questions

 1. How do I go about reserving a puppy?

-If you are interested in a Stoney Acres Retriever puppy, complete the contact form and we'll get back to you within 24-48 hours.
+If you are interested in a Stoney Acres Retriever puppy, complete the contact form and I'll get back to you within 24-48 hours.

 2. What comes with my puppy?